ctsit/auto_populate_fields/README.md

 Note that the square brackets, `[]` common to REDCap piping are neither required nor supported in `@DEFAULT-FROM-PREVIOUS-EVENT` and `@DEFAULT-FROM-PREVIOUS-EVENT_<N>`.
 They _are_ required in `@DEFAULT_<N>` just like `@DEFAULT`.

+## Considerations

+Please note that when using **Enable chronological previous event detection**, deleting data from a form might change the expected behavior of auto-population.

+Though the data is erased, the null value written to the record is still a legitimate value that could be copied to next event filled in.
+This will only occur in new data entry if the last event in the sequence was deleted.
+Note that "sequence" here refers to chronological order.

+For example, if data is keyed into the _wrong_ event and deleted, the data will not auto-populate when the correct event is opened.
+That said, if you open the correct event _before_ deleting the data from the wrong event, the data keyed into the wrong event will auto-populate into the correct event.